 Adult Gaming Centres

-AGCs are governed by the rules and regulations of the Gambling Act 2005 and need to meet the three main Objectives, which are: to protect children and other vulnerable people, to prevent gambling being a source of crime and disorder, to ensure gambling is conducted in a fair and open way.
+AGCs are governed by the rules and regulations of the Gambling Act 2005 and need to meet the three main objectives, which are: to protect children and other vulnerable people, to prevent gambling from being a source of crime and disorder, and to ensure gambling is conducted fairly and openly.

 On completing this course you will understand:

-- the consequences of failing to identify and remove under 18's.
+- the consequences of failing to identify and remove those under 18

 |Core sector||Hospitality, Retail|

 |Job type||Food and Beverage, Customer Assistant, Sales Assistant|